dmd-program/dmd-100/projects/narrative/deliver_hypertext_story.md

 ## Story requirements

 1. Your story must have a title.
 "Untitled" is an acceptable title.
 "My class project" or something similar is not an acceptable title unless the content of the story is actually about a class project.
-2. Your Twine story must have an image at the beginning.
-3. You must have a minimum of five critical pathway nodes \(events\).
+2. You must have a minimum of five critical pathway nodes \(events\).
 These nodes can correspond to the plot structure, however, this is not required.
 Your narrative should take a viewer no longer than 10 minutes to get through the critical pathway.
-4. Branching nodes are optional.
+3. Branching nodes are optional.
 You can use branching nodes to elaborate on backstory, settings, drill-downs into characters, to explore sub plots, and anything else you think would be interesting and contribute to the telling of the narrative.
+4. These are the baseline requirements.
+If you wish to develop the story using Twine's javascript capabilities, and more tightly control the visual look and feel with CSS styling,  that is great.
+However, it is not expected since this is not a web development project.
+The story is the priority.

 ## Instructions